 1. Build on top of a managed commerce platform

 A well-designed API and opinionated abstraction encode best practices and allow for elegant, scalable implementations.
-For example, an opinionated templating language can effectively eliminate XSS and similar, rife client-side security attacks.
-Or, at least, make these attacks very hard to execute.
+For example, an opinionated templating language can effectively eliminate XSS and similar client-side security attacks.
+Or at the very least, it can make these attacks difficult to execute.
 A managed runtime with execution limits, caching, retry, and circuit breakers can also provide a strong contract and guarantee for predictable performance under extreme load.

 Great opinions, encoded in platforms and SDKs, are an aide to organizations and their developers.
 They abstract common functionality and needs behind standard interfaces, constrain and eliminate bad patterns and choices, accelerate the path to value, and minimize development and maintenance costs.

 2. Opt for a modular architecture